 Since 2019, the Ministry of Culture is in charge of youth policy.
-The responsible minister is Ms. Amanda Lind, Minister for Culture and Democracy.
-The duration of the mandate is January 2019-September 2022.
+The responsible minister is Ms.Jeanette Gustafsdotter, Minister for Culture and Democracy.
+The duration of the mandate is until September 2022.

 Division for Civil Society and National Minorities in the Ministry of Culture